devlooped/dotnet-file/readme.md

 Examples:

-    dotnet file add [url]           // downloads a file to the current directory and adds its URL+ETag in dotnet-config dotnet file add [url] [file]    // downloads the url to the (relative) relative file local path specifed and adds
+    dotnet file init [url]          // seeds the current directory with all files/URLs listed in a remote URL dotnet file add [url]           // downloads a file to the current directory and adds its URL+ETag in dotnet-config dotnet file add [url] [file]    // downloads the url to the (relative) file local path specifed and adds
                                     // its URL+ETag in dotnet-config
     dotnet file update [file]       // updates a specific file, based on its dotnet-config configuration dotnet file update [url]        // updates a specific file by its url, based on its dotnet-config configuration